 According to the Moodmetric measurement the school days have been quite active for both the students and the teachers.
 This can be a sign of enthusiasm, and of the joy of learning new things.
 High levels can also be a sign of negative stress.
 This would mean high Moodmetric levels combined with general negative experienced mood.
 In these cases it would be the most important to look for moments of recovery.

 Many were surprised to see how different the nights were from one to another. – One night was not similar to another.
 The most valuable insight personally was how much I can do myself to sleep better.
 What I do during the day and evening has a huge impact on sleep.
 Watching a soccer game where my team finally lost was not the best preparing for the night, grins Lehtinen.

 Do I have the will power to change my habits?

 Young adults are very well aware of the factors affecting their well-being.
 Good habits have been discussed at home – the parents remind of the bedtime and try to limit the time spent on smartphone.

 Knowing what is good for us is not enough.
 The difficult part is to change habits for better wellbeing, says Pertti Ratilainen. -This is difficult especially to adults!
 Even a small increase to sleep or outdoor activity seems to be very difficult to do.

-This is just a beginning, says Jarmo Lehtinen. – We are planning a much larger project for next semester.
-We aim to include every 1. and 2. year student to be active for their own wellbeing.
+This is just a beginning, says Jarmo Lehtinen. – We are planning a much larger project for the future.
+We aim to include every 1. and 2. year student to be active for their own well-being.
 The effects of the products we expect to see in learning and school work immediately.
-In long term, it would be great to provide these students practical wellbeing tools for the entire life.
+In long term, it would be great to provide these students practical well-being tools for the entire life.